Why are we obsessed with celebrity weddings?

 It is not just about the status.
 Equal importance is given to the elaborate rituals

-Taher Warorawala, a partner at RGV Events & Weddings, says celebrity weddings are also about the culture and rituals.
+Taher Warorawala, a partner at RGV Events & Weddings, said celebrity weddings are also about the culture and rituals.
 “It is not just about the status.
-Equal importance is given to the elaborate rituals,” he says, adding that no phones and non-disclosure agreements are a major part of it.
+Equal importance is given to the elaborate rituals,” he said, adding that no phones and non-disclosure agreements are a major part of it.

 Comment: Why celebrity weddings are a rage?